aldenluthfi/kuliahluthfi/README.md

 You can contact me via **Email**, [hi@aldenluth.fi](mailto:hi@aldenluth.fi)

 ## ⚖️ License
 This repository is licensed under the [MIT License](LICENSE).

 With this license, you are allowed to:
-- Use, copy, modify, and distribute the materials for educational purposes.
+- Use, copy, modify, and distribute the materials
+- Create derivative works for educational purposes
+- Include the materials in larger academic projects
+- Redistribute under the same or different license terms

-- However, please respect academic integrity and do not submit these materials as your own work.
+However, please respect academic integrity if using this for educational purposes and do not submit these materials as your own original work without proper attribution.